PEDIATRIC CRITICAL CARE MEDICINE FELLOWSHIP PROGRAM

 - Indirect Supervision

-i) with direct supervision immediately available – The supervising physician is physically present within the hospital and is immediately available to provide direct supervision.
+i) with direct supervision immediately available – The supervising physician or dentist is physically present within the hospital or other site of patient care, and is immediately available to provide direct supervision.

 The Division of Pediatric Critical Care policy on fellow work hours follows the guidelines set by UIHC and by the Residency Review Committee of Pediatrics and Pediatric Critical Care.
 This policy applies to all Pediatric Critical Care Fellows.
 Specific mandated guidelines include: at least one day out of seven when averaged over four weeks without assigned duties; a maximum of 80 hours/week when averaged over four weeks; at least 10 hours off between shifts, and call no more frequently than every third night.
 Call free months are also built into the program.
 Fellows are instructed to log all hours worked into an electronic file which is monitored regularly by the program director.
 The duty hour policies below are presented to and reviewed with the fellows at their original orientation to the program.
 We have designed a schedule that complies with these rules on all rotations.
 The faculty is aware of the expected work hours for the fellows while rotating in the PICU and on other rotations.
 The program director meets semi-annually with each fellow and at this time the program director will directly solicit any concerns about meeting duty hour guidelines.
 The program director will discuss any apparent issues with meeting duty hour requirements with the fellow(s) when/if these conflicts occur.
 The program director will also independently spot check both hours worked by fellows and the recording of these hours.